SYK thermal expectations are classically easy at any temperature

 The \emph{absence} of a phase transition implies that the partition function admits a zero-free region (Fig.~\ref{fig:barvinok}a).
 While this suffices to estimate the partition function (Fig.~\ref{fig:barvinok}b), we require here a mild strengthening in order to estimate thermal expectations of local observables.
 We will refer to $\beta<\beta_*$ as a \emph{stable high-temperature phase} if there exists constant $b_0>0$ such that for all sufficiently large $n$ and sufficiently small $\lambda$, the following holds

 and in an arbitrarily small (constant) neighborhood of $\cR$.
 In many models, this high-temperature phase (in particular the inclusion of $+\lambda O$) can be established by bounding the influence of interactions through combinatorial bounds from cluster expansions~\cite{kotecky1986cluster,fernandez2007cluster}.
 It is also implied by the Dobrushin condition~\cite{dobrushin1985completely}, which implies rapid mixing of Glauber dynamics in classical models~\cite{hayes2006simple}.
-We shall see that the SYK model has a stable high-temperature phase for all constant $\beta$.

 The classical algorithm, based on Barvinok's interpolation method introduced for counting problems~\cite{barvinok2014computing,barvinok2016computing,barvinok2016approximating,barvinok2016combinatorics,barvinok2018approximating}, evaluates derivatives of $\log Z(\beta)$ at $\beta=0$ and estimates the partition function at a target temperature via an analytic continuation.
 Within a zero-free disk---i.e., $Z(\beta) \neq 0$ for $|\beta|<R$---the partition function can be estimated to multiplicative error $\epsilon$ by truncating the series at order $m = O(\log(n/\epsilon))$, yielding an algorithm that costs $n^{O(m)}$ to achieve accuracy $|\log \widetilde{Z} - \log Z(\beta)| \leq \epsilon$.
 In general, a zero-free disk might not exist.
 However, the absence of a phase transition guarantees that the complex zeros do not pinch the real axis, producing a rectangular zero-free region: for $\Re \beta < \beta_*$, one can always find some constant $b_0 > 0$ such that a zero-free region exists for all $|\Im \beta| < b_0$ \footnote{More carefully, the region may include $O(1)$ zeros---even asymptotically close to the real axis---which do not cause the free energy to be non-analytic in the thermodynamic limit.
 However, Barvinok's algorithm can efficiently avoid a constant number of zeros by trying a constant number of analytic continuations of constant width, as described in~\cite{eldar2018approximating}.}.
 An analytic continuation yields the same scaling $m = O(\log(n/\epsilon))$.
 In the \emph{stable} high-temperature phase of \eqref{eq:stable}, the same argument applies to $Z(\beta, \lambda)$.
 Thermal observables $\Tr[O\rho_\beta]$ can thus be efficiently estimated by a finite-difference approximation